Loudmeta/MidiGen/README.md

 - Social sharing features
 - Expanded musical style options
 - Comprehensive test coverage
+- Mobile responsiveness improvements
+- Advanced session management features

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- OpenRouter AI for providing the AI capabilities
+- React and TypeScript communities
+- Contributors and users of the project